ianrelecker/cloudflareFailover/azure-app-service.md

 **Startup Command**: `python startup.py`

-This runs the failover monitoring service continuously.
-For debugging, you can also use `python app.py` to run the web interface with status dashboard.
+This runs the failover monitoring service continuously as a background process.

 ## Step 8: Deploy